- Ms Michelle Borg - Unit Manager at the Planning Authority

 Dr Conrad stated that a connection with nature represents various benefits, including physical, mental, and emotional health.
 In fact, Ms Borg expressed how the period of rapid development in Malta increased anxiety and stress in people.
 All the panellists agreed that there is a need for more access to open spaces, with pressures emanating both internally and externally to increase access to such spaces.
 Multinational bodies such as the EU constantly push towards green infrastructure in general.
 However, the main challenge in Malta remains the limited space available.
 Still, it is not an impossible task to achieve, as foreign densely populated cities have managed to strike a balance between open spaces and construction.

-In light of this, Ms. Borg pointed out the challenge that would be faced when property is privately owned, as very often, investors would tend to value more the income derived from the property, rather than its green credentials.
-Thus, it might be difficult to convince an investor that he/she would be better off incorporating green spaces into the built environment.
+In light of this, Ms Borg pointed out the challenge that would be faced when property is privately owned, as very often, investors would tend to value more the income derived from the property, rather than its green credentials.
+Thus, it might be difficult to convince an investor that s/he would be better off incorporating green spaces into the built environment.

 Throughout the session, it was evident that when it comes to striking a balance between green infrastructure and the built environment, there is a tendency for the relevant parties to work with a silo mentality.
 All the panellists called for a systemic approach when addressing this challenge.
-This can be achieved if the technical people, entrepreneurs and the community work together and listen in to each other’s views.
-Dr. Conrad called for better land use planning, to harvest the quality of the living environment.
-Ultimately, it is our responsibility to leave a better world to future generations and as stated by Mr. Valentino, we need to “start thinking a bit more selflessly.”
+This can be achieved if the technical people, entrepreneurs, and the community work together and listen in to each other’s views.
+Dr Conrad noted that better land use planning, to harvest the quality of the living environment is optimal.
+Ultimately, it is our responsibility to leave a better world to future generations and as stated by Perit Valentino, we all need to “start thinking a bit more selflessly”.